How to go to a football game in Medellin

 For those who don’t want to read all the details, this is the quick guide on how to go to a football game in Medellin.

 - You need to know which team is playing.
+Depending on that the instructions change.
 In the following links you’ll find out the next game of each team.
 For Medellin (the red-one) click here.
 For Nacional (the green-one) click here

-- Make sure the game is worth it, there are some games that it is not really worth the time and the money as few fans will go to the game
+- Make sure the game is worth it, there are some games that are not really worth the time and the money as few fans will go to the game

 - Next step is getting the tickets.
 It all depends on which team is playing:

 - If Medellin is playing (the red-one) it is super easy: You install their App called DIM Plus (Google Play or Apple Store), get registered and buy the ticket using a credit card and that’s it, the ticket is a QR code.

 - If Nacional is playing (the green-on) it’s a bit more tricky: Although they sell the tickets online too, you have to register using only a valid colombian ID, so you need a Colombian or an expat friend with an ID.
 This is the link